neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

 		python3 'Tools by Nep/CodeInjector/code_injector.py'
 	- Edit injection_code in the python file to the js code you wan the user to execute before running

+   **Web Crawler**

+		python3 'Tools by Nep/WebCrawler/web_crawler.py'
+	- Edit target_url in the python file to the intented url before running

 All these tools should only be used on networks with proper authorization and in compliance with applicable laws and regulations.